 Seek expert help

 There are many complexities surrounding the arrest of a child and the process can be as traumatic for the parents as for the child.
 It is important to remember the child’s right to have a support person present at every stage of the investigation.
-If in doubt seek urgent legal assistance from a criminal lawyer in Sydney or elsewhere in NSW.
+If in doubt seek urgent legal assistance.